 Also available Razor non polarized 702-C8-GY with same kit - hard case, head strap etc.

 These high-tech ballistic Shamir Tactical impact safety sunglass comply with AS/NZS 1337:1992 Eye Protector applications and AS/NZS 1067:2003 Sunglasses.

 NOTE: The filtering qualities of the lenses must be considered to ensure that you have the correct type of lens for your intended use.

 THANK YOU EYRES - YOU SAVED MY SIGHT AND POSSIBLY MY LIFE

-July 2008: It was mid-morning, Greg was providing top cover (in an open-topped Land Rover armed only with an automatic weapon), in a convey escort when an IED (Improvised Explosive Device or homemade bomb) exploded no further than 50 metres away showering him in gravel and small amounts of shrapnel travelling at high speed.
+July 2008: It was mid-morning, Greg was providing top cover (in an open-topped Land Rover armed only with an automatic weapon), in a convey escort when an IED (Improvised Explosive Device or homemade bomb) exploded no further than 50 meters away showering him in gravel and small amounts of shrapnel travelling at high speed.

 Greg was knocked unconscious by the blast.
-Luckily he survived but came away with burst eardrums, a broken nose and a punctured lung after his body armour had been pierced which left him with chest scarring.
+Luckily he survived but came away with burst eardrums, a broken nose and a punctured lung after his body armor had been pierced which left him with chest scarring.

 “One of the engineers who examined the glasses determined from the type of damage the lenses sustained that it had been inflicted by flying concrete,” he explained.
 “Which would have caused substantial damage to my eyes if they were unprotected.”

-Greg chose Eyres to take with him to Afghanistan simply because he didn’t like the army issue glasses: “The Australian military issue glasses were not very stylish.
+Greg chose Shamir's to take with him to Afghanistan simply because he didn’t like the army issue glasses: “The Australian military issue glasses were not very stylish.
 They fogged up and slipped off so I decided to source my own glasses which I found on The Kit Bag’s website.”

 “I wanted to be a fashion-conscious mercenary and found that the ESS glasses had a serious impact on my ability to pull in a foreign land,” he joked.